davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 </div>

 > That weird $\sum$ just means we add up all the terms based on $n$, if $n$ is $2$ we'd get the equation above we just made.
-On a totally unrelated note look how swag that math term looks.
-You just know we cooked up some serious bullshit right there... uh, anyway let's continue.
+On a totally unrelated note look how awesome that math term looks.
+You just know we cooked up some serious bullshit right there... uh, let's continue.

 Now we've done a lot of math relating gradients and their effects from the _reference frame of a single observer_ about their height as they walk through a field.